DyerlabTeaching/Basic-Data-Types/README.md

 ## Meta

+Content related to the delivery of the module.

-- [Teaching Log]((https://dyerlabteaching.github.io/Basic-Data-Types/TeachingLog.html) record of delivery and notes.
+- A [Teaching Log](https://dyerlabteaching.github.io/Basic-Data-Types/TeachingLog.html) record of delivery and notes.

 ## Contact Information